-Available with all meal plan options, flex dollars can be used in the Bennett Student Commons Cafeteria or to enjoy a variety of convenient on-the-go options at The Republic, Chick-fil-A, and Subconnection in the Ornelas Student Center.
-Once the easy-to-use flex dollars are purchased, they offer a cashless form of payment accessible through the ETBU ID card.
+Available with all meal plan options, flex dollars can be used in the Bennett Student Commons Cafeteria or to enjoy a variety of convenient on-the-go options, including The Republic and Chick-fil-A, located in the Ornelas Student Center.
+Flex dollars may also be used at the dining facility/convenience store located in Foote Hall at Tiger Yard.
+Once the easy-touse flex dollars are purchased, they offer a cashless form of payment accessible through the ETBU ID card.